rubenwardy/minetest_modding_book/_en/players/formspecs.md

 around 64 pixels, but varies based on the screen density and scaling settings of the client.
 Here's a formspec which is `2,2` in size:

+    formspec_version[3]
     size[2,2]
-    real_coordinates[true]

-Notice how we explicitly need to enable the use of the real coordinate system.
+Notice how we explicitly defined the formspec language version.
-Without this, the legacy system will instead be used to size the formspec, which will result in a larger size.
-This element is a special case, as it is the only element which may appear both in the header and the body of a formspec.
-When in the header, it must appear immediately after the size.
+Without this, the legacy system will instead be used instead - which will prevent the use of consistent element positioning and other new feautures.

 The position and anchor elements are used to place the formspec on the screen.
 The position sets where on the screen the formspec will be, and defaults to